 Here are some tips to make your hard candies turn out successfully.

-When sugar is melted via heat the tendency is for the sucrose molecules to bind together in a crystalline form.
-Though this may sound like a good thing for making hard candy it is not – These crystals swiftly lead to a grainy, gritty texture not unlike the raw sugar crystals your sugar syrup started with.
-When making candy, the prevention of these crystals is one of the key elements for success (and also the focus for our next tip below).
+When sugar is melted via heat, the tendency is for the sucrose molecules to bind together in a crystalline form.
+Though this may sound like a good thing for making hard candy, it is not – These crystals swiftly lead to a grainy, gritty texture, not unlike the raw sugar crystals your sugar syrup started with.
+Therefore, when making candy, preventing these crystals is one of the key elements for success (and also the focus for our next tip below).

 To prevent sucrose molecules from binding, another form of sugar is typically introduced.
 Enter: Corn syrup.
-This starchy glucose-based sweetener has molecules that are smaller than the sucrose molecules found in granulated sugar, and their introduction to the mix helps prevent the sucrose molecules from binding together just by getting in their way.
+This starchy glucose-based sweetener has smaller molecules than the sucrose molecules found in granulated sugar.
+Their introduction to the mix helps prevent the sucrose molecules from binding together just by getting in their way.